 The sticky gel inside aloe vera leaves has been traditionally used as a remedy for diabetes.
 In some cases, it has been found effective in regulating blood sugar and improving insulin sensitivity.
 (14)

-However, some trials indicate liver function may be negatively impacted by long-term use of aloe vera juice taken internally.
-(18)
+Some trials indicate liver function may be negatively impacted by long-term use of aloe vera juice taken internally.
+(20)

 Information from more trials are necessary to determine the efficacy of aloe vera in managing symptoms of diabetes.